featurist/hyperdom/readme.md

 ## Building

-`plastiq.js` and `plastiq.min.js` can be build using `npm run build`, these can then be used in a `<script src="..."></script>` tag.
+`hyperdom.js` and `hyperdom.min.js` can be build using `npm run build`, these can then be used in a `<script src="..."></script>` tag.

 ## Automated Testing

-Plastiq is almost 100% tested with karma and mocha.
+Hyperdom is almost 100% tested with karma and mocha.
 If you're planning to submit a pull request, we kindly ask that you write a test that demonstrates that it works.
 Without tests, we can't guarantee that your feature will continue to work as we refactor the codebase.

-Tests can be found in [test/browser/plastiqSpec.js](https://github.com/featurist/plastiq/blob/master/test/browser/plastiqSpec.js).
+Tests can be found in [test/browser/hyperdomSpec.js](https://github.com/featurist/hyperdom/blob/master/test/browser/hyperdomSpec.js).

 You can run karma by running `karma start`, it will watch your files and rerun the tests every time they change.

-Server-side tests can be found in [test/server](https://github.com/featurist/plastiq/tree/master/test/server).
+Server-side tests can be found in [test/server](https://github.com/featurist/hyperdom/tree/master/test/server).
 You can use `mocha test/server` to run these.

 To run all tests use `npm test`.

 ## Manual Testing

 As much as automated testing is amazing, it can never really replace manual or exploratory testing.
-You may want to experiment with an API or see how plastiq performs in a real project, while making changes to plastiq as you go.
+You may want to experiment with an API or see how hyperdom performs in a real project, while making changes to hyperdom as you go.

-To do this, first go to the `plastiq` directory and run `npm link`.
-This will make plastiq available to other projects.
+To do this, first go to the `hyperdom` directory and run `npm link`.
+This will make hyperdom available to other projects.

-Then inside your other project run `npm link plastiq`.
-When your project has `require('plastiq')` it will be referring to your local version.
+Then inside your other project run `npm link hyperdom`.
+When your project has `require('hyperdom')` it will be referring to your local version.

 You can then use [browserify](https://github.com/substack/node-browserify): `browserify myapp.js > myappbundle.js` or [watchify](https://github.com/substack/watchify): `watchify myapp.js -dvo myappbundle.js`, or [amok](https://github.com/caspervonb/amok): `amok --compiler babel --browser chrome myapp.js`, or [beefy](https://github.com/chrisdickinson/beefy): `beefy myapp.js`. [browserify-middleware](https://github.com/ForbesLindesay/browserify-middleware) is worth a look too.

-Alternatively, if you just want to compile `plastiq.js` and reference it in a `<script src="..."></script>`, you can by running `npm run prepublish` in the plastiq directory.
+Alternatively, if you just want to compile `hyperdom.js` and reference it in a `<script src="..."></script>`, you can by running `npm run prepublish` in the hyperdom directory.